sumaiya1248/game-of-three/README.md

  download the project and run it. open 2 browers and enter the player name and choose to play either with other player or Machine. in second brower enter the Name and start playing.

+ Please note : I have not added tests yet as do not ffind much time.